A Unified Successive Approximation Framework for General Coupled Multiplicative and Fractional Optimization: HM-GM-AM-QM Transforms and Applications: Proposed HM-GM-AM-QM Transforms

-\end{proposition} \begin{proof} Please refer to Appendix \ref{append_proof_yn_closedform}. \end{proof} Based on the above Proposition \ref{proposition_yn_closedform}, we can get the closed form of the optimal $\bm{y}_{n,\ast}$ with the equality conditions.
-Note that this $\bm{y}_{n,\ast}$ is the global optimum of the AM bound with fixed $\bm{x}$.
-This conclusion is very beneficial for us to conduct the SCA procedure to find a good solution to the sum optimization $\min\limits_{\bm{x}} G(\bm{x}) + \sum_{n=1}^N \left(\prod_{k=1}^K f^{(k)}_n(\bm{x})\right)$.
-To show the beneficial properties of the AM upper bound we constructed, we will present that even without the equality conditions, the proposed AM upper bound is still powerful.
+Based on the above Equation (\ref{y_n_closedform}), we can get the closed form of the optimal $\bm{y}_{n,\ast}$.
+Note that this $\bm{y}_{n,\ast}$ is the global optimum of the HM/AM/QM bound with fixed $\bm{x}$.
+The auxiliary variables do not introduce approximation error when they are updated according to the equality condition (\ref{eq:y_update_k_no_phi}).
+Instead, they encode the current-iterate information needed to construct a tight upper-bound surrogate.
+This property is very beneficial for us to conduct the SA procedure to find a good solution to the sum optimization $\min/\max\limits_{\bm{x}} G(\bm{x}) + \sum_{n=1}^N \left(\prod_{k=1}^K f^{(k)}_n(\bm{x})\right)$.